senation-labs/.github/profile/README.md

 ## 📜 License & Code of Conduct

 - **Client Projects**
   All deliverables for client-commissioned work are transferred in full to the client.
-Senation Labs retains no rights or claims.
+Senation Lab retains no rights or claims.
 Clients may copyright or license these as they wish.

 - **CoreX Team Projects**
   Licensed under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0).
 You may copy and redistribute the material in any medium or format, but you may not use it for commercial purposes or distribute adaptations.